markuswess/waves/_sources/pmls/exercises.md

 ## Exercise 1

 Write down the necessary single steps for deriving and implementing a Perfectly Matched Layer for the Helmholtz equation.
 Indicate which of these steps are necessary for the implementation and which are purely theoretical.
-Which of this steps do you expect to introduce an error?
+Which of the steps do you expect to introduce an error?

 ## Exercise 2